 The Graduate School does maintain a small lending library through which mini digital video cameras and tripods are available for checkout.
-Students MAY NOT USE CELL PHONES OR PERSONAL COMPUTERS for recording.
+Students MAY NOT USE CELL PHONES OR PERSONAL COMPUTERS for recording client sessions due to the ability for video recordings on cell phones to be intercepted.